Promotion examination open to all qualified employees of the New York State Office for People With Developmental Disabilities.

 - Background Investigation/Justice Center Review: The names of all prospective employees will be:

 - Checked against the Staff Exclusion List (SEL) maintained by the Justice Center for the Protection of People with Special Needs.
 Prospective employees whose names appear on the SEL as having been found responsible for serious or repeated acts of abuse or neglect will be barred from appointment and may have their names removed from the eligible list(s) for the title(s);

 - Investigated through a Criminal Background Check (CBC).
 All convictions must be reported.
 Conviction of a felony or misdemeanor or any falsified or omitted information may bar appointment or result in removal after appointment.
 Each case will be determined on its own merits, consistent with the applicable provisions of state and federal laws;

 - Screened against the Statewide Central Register of Child Abuse and Maltreatment (SCR).
 Prospective employees whose names appear on the SCR may be barred from appointment.
 (NY Social Services Law, Section 424a.)

-- Medicaid and Medicare: In order to be eligible for appointment and to maintain employment, you cannot be listed as an excluded individual or entity on any of the Federal and/or State Medicaid and Medicare exclusion lists (or excluded from any other Federal or Federally assisted program).
+- Medicaid and Medicare: In order to be eligible for appointment at OPWDD, and to maintain employment at OPWDD, you cannot be listed as an excluded individual or entity on any of the Federal and/or State Medicaid and Medicare exclusion lists (or excluded from any other Federal or Federally assisted program).
 If you are appointed and subsequently listed as an excluded individual or entity on any of these lists (or excluded from any other Federal or Federally assisted program), you may be terminated from your employment.

 Subject of Examination